 Custom Wallet UI

-While Arcana follows a stringent validation process to enable global keys for apps, the usage of 'global keys' introduces a potential security vulnerability for the users of such apps.
+While Arcana rigorously follows a validation process to enable global keys for apps, the adoption of 'global keys' may introduce a potential security vulnerability in apps that switch keyspace to global keys.